Jeremiah 8 – No Cure for Senseless Rejection of God

 A. Those fallen, those exiled.

-1. (1-2) The disgraced remains of those fallen in judgment.
+1. (1-2) The disgraced remnants of those fallen in judgment.

 a.
 At that time: This connects with the severe judgment announced in the closing verses of Jeremiah 7.
 The prophet saw the Valley of Hinnom filled with rotting corpses, food for scavenging birds.